alejandrovega44/CSCE-470-Anime-Recommender/Readme.txt

 http://api.mongodb.org/python/current/installation.html

-to populate your datbase you must run your mongodb server and then open in your browser the retrieveData.html in your browser and don't recieve an error sudo apt-get install python-pip pip install simplejson pip install -U textblob nltk python -m textblob.download_corpora move nltk_data to will have to create nltk_data file '/usr/lib/nltk_data'
+to populate your datbase you must run your mongodb server and then open in your browser the retrieveData.html in your browser and don't recieve an error, if do refresh but first you must do the following:

+sudo apt-get install python-pip pip install simplejson pip install -U textblob nltk python -m textblob.download_corpora create nltk_data folder in  '/usr/lib/ move nltk_data folder to '/usr/lib/nltk_data'

 Some users to test: